 Job boards are not the holy grail.
 Yes, applying online should be part of your job search strategy.
 The key word of the sentence being “part.”

 One of the biggest mistakes job seekers make is relying on online job postings to find a job.

 It’s easy to fall into the trap of sitting at the computer responding to job postings.
 For one thing, it doesn’t take a lot of effort.
 You can do it at home wearing sweat pants and a t-shirt while watching TV.

 At the end of the day, knowing you’ve applied to 30 jobs, gives you a sense of accomplishment.
 But, it’s a false sense of accomplishment.

 The truth is, focusing on job boards isn’t the best use of your time.

-It’s more effective to have a multi pronged approach.
+It’s more effective to take a multipronged approach.

 As a former recruiter, I can say that every job I was trying to fill was listed on the company’s site.
 The only exceptions were “confidential” searches, generally when someone didn’t know they were being replaced.

 Work Your Contacts

 When it comes to working your contacts be sure to go beyond sending out a message through LinkedIn.
 Ask friends, family, and former colleagues who they might know at a particular company.
 You might find your Aunt’s friend’s daughter works for your first choice.

 Contact your college or university Alumni association for help.
 They may provide you with contact information or even reach out on your behalf.
 Most alumnus are happy to help someone who attended the same school.

 For most of us, attending networking events isn’t easy.
 We have to get dressed, get out of the house, and maybe walk into a room of strangers.
 Then we have to strike up a conversation with someone we don’t know.

 But, meeting people face-to-face is an essential part of a successful job search process.
 Make it easier on yourself by planning a few talking points in advance.
 The networking group, the speaker and/or the speaker’s topic are all possible topics.